xcore/sw_avb/doc/mac.rst

 All configuration of the channel is managed by a client C/XC API, which configures and registers the filters.
-Details of the API used to configure MAC channels can be found in the ethernet MAC component design guide [XEth10]_.
-This API is used for direct (layer-2) access to the MAC.
+Details of the API used to configure MAC channels can be found in the `ethernet MAC component design guide <http://github.xcore.com/sc_ethernet/index.html>`_.
+This API is used for direct (layer-2) access to the
+MAC.
 For AVB applications it is more likely that interaction with the ethernet stack will be via the main AVB API (see Section :ref:`sec_avb_api`).